Early Distribution Insurance

 The people who fall under the definition of the Act are:

-• The spouse or civil partner of the deceased
+• The spouse or civil partner of the deceased.

-• A former spouse or civil partner of the deceased, if they were married or in a civil partnership for at least two years immediately before the death
+• A former spouse or civil partner of the deceased, provided they have not remarried or entered a new civil partnership.

-• A child of the deceased
+• A child of the deceased (of any age).

-• A child of the family of the deceased (this includes stepchildren, adopted children, and children who were treated as children of the family by the deceased)
+• A child of the family of the deceased (this includes stepchildren, adopted children, and children who were treated as children of the family by the deceased).

 • A dependant of the deceased (this includes people who were financially dependent on the deceased, such as a parent or sibling).